gordonCharles/SprinklerController/README.md

 Application
 ------------
 Sprinkler controller application runs an a Raspberry Pi with a Sequent MicroSystems set of 8-Relay stackable hats, one relay per valve (watering zone).
-Save the i2c address('s) of the hats the interface to the hats is obfuscated in RelayController.py.
+Save the i2c address('s) of the hats, the interface to the hats is obfuscated in RelayController.py.
 This application focuses the functionality of providing a html based GUI interface suitable for mobile devices, via almost entirely from the bootstrap 4 cascading style sheets (css) and javascript.
 Flask is used as a means to automate the creation of the html, providing a responsive UI